 - Beleaguered Bureaucrat: Between having to pay your bills, keep the hounds off your back, and dealing with requests from mundane to outrageously absurd, you'll be lucky to keep your sanity.

-- Book-Ends: In one of the endgings, you meet the same fate as your father.
+- Bookends: In one of the endings, you meet the same fate as your father.
 From the same window.

 - Can't Get Away with Nuthin': If you steal from your colleagues, you'll be searched and fined at the checkpoint even if you hid the items inside the Ministry.
 Except for the first time when the guards will let you off because you're new.
 Of course, if you are willing to avoid the official channels, the guards will be willing to give you a discount, provided the money stays in their pockets.